collorg/halfORM/docs/index.md

 [![License](https://img.shields.io/pypi/l/half_orm?color=green)](https://pypi.org/project/half-orm/)
 [![Tests](https://github.com/collorg/halfORM/actions/workflows/python-package.yml/badge.svg)](https://github.com/collorg/halfORM/actions/workflows/python-package.yml)

-**The PostgreSQL-native ORM that stays out of your way**
+**The PostgreSQL-native ORM with unified tooling**

 > halfORM lets you keep your database schema in SQL where it belongs, while giving you the comfort of Python for data manipulation.
-No migrations, no schema conflicts, no ORM fighting — just PostgreSQL and Python working together.
+With the new unified CLI, manage everything from database inspection to full-stack development through a single command.

 ## Overview